KonH/UnityRefAnalyzer/README.md

 - Unity-side exporter - made .json report about suck links from your assets
 - Roslyn analyzer - analyze report & your sources

+## Features

+- Shows warnings on methods, which referenced via Inspector (in IDE)
+- Show warnings on missing references in Unity log when exporting data

 ## Requirements

 - Unity 2017.3+